Q: Do you offer packages?

 A: Yes!
 I love to travel.
 I’ve even been abroad to India, Jordan, Greece, Turkey, and a few other countries.
 Stateside, I’ve visited numerous states and cities.
 Outside of South Carolina, I’ve photographed weddings in North Carolina, Georgia, Ohio, Maryland, and New York.
 So, I’d love to to add more states and countries to my traveled list.

 Q: What do I need to do to book you for my wedding?

 A: After we’ve discussed and created your package, the next step is signing the contract and paying a 20% deposit.
 I cannot reserve the day for your wedding until I have a signed contract and the deposit.
-The remaining balance is due on the wedding day.
+The remaining balance is due 5 days before the wedding day.
 If you prefer paying the balance early or in installments, that is perfectly fine as long as it’s paid in full by the wedding date.

 Q: What forms of payment do you accept?